yext/answers-search-ui/README.md

   showMoreText: "show more",
   // Text for show less button, defaults to 'Show Less'
   showLessText: "put it back",
-  // Whether to open the title link in a new window, defaults to false
+  // The target attribute for the title link, defaults to '_self'.
+To open in a new window use '_blank'
-  newWindow: true,
+  target: '_blank',
   // Whether to show the ordinal of this card in the results, i.e. first card is 1 second card is 2,
   // defaults to false
   showOrdinal: false,